Mint Lime Tea Cooler is a slightly sparkly refreshing iced tea you will want to have all year long!

 I was driving home from urgent care on a rainy Sunday, and all of the sudden, I spotted a Caribou Coffee.
 Right before we left Kansas, I discovered the beauty of Caribou Coffee.
-I fell in love with their White Tea Mint Lime Cooler and as I crossed about 10 lanes of traffic, I crossed my fingers that they still had them.
+I fell in love with their White Tea Mint Lime Cooler so when I spotted one on my way home, I crossed about 10 lanes of traffic and I crossed my fingers that they still had them.
 They are a summer only drink, and as you probably are aware, Pumpkin Spice Lattes have made their yearly appearance already.
-I was so happy, I snapped a picture with my Xyboard and like everything I do, shared it on Instagram.

 - 1 cup mint leaves